Monday, July 29, 2019

 Arghh floppies everywhere!

 I figured it was time to start doing a little housework.
-No, not the dusting and hoovering kind because that's a women's job.
+No, not the dusting and hoovering kind because that's a woman's job.
 (Ouch!!!
 The wife just hit me!).
-Anyhow, I've got hundreds of coverdisks scattered about the house but I can never find the one I need - without hunting through a mess of disks.
+Anyhow, I've got hundreds of coverdisks scattered about the house.
+Well, ahem, over a hundred!!
+And I can never find the one I want without hunting through a mess of disks.
 BooHoo, right?

 I'm amazed how many coverdisks were released by magazines like ST Format, ST Review and ST User.
-But there are also many others: The One, ST/Amiga Format, Computer Express, ST Action, Zero, etc/etc.
+But there are also many others: The One, ST/Amiga Format, Computer Express, Zero, and my favourite ST Action. /etc/etc

 Unsurprisingly, most of my disks are by ST Format with ST User and ST Review following for a close second and third respectively.
-I've been playtesting most disks and I'm shocked to discover that almost everything works.
-I have a few bad sectors on a few ST Format disks but otherwise, I'm partying like it's 1990.
+I've been playtesting most disks and I'm shocked to discover that almost everything still works.
+I have bad sectors on a few ST Format disks but otherwise, I'm partying like it's 1990.
+Hang on, that's how I live my life!

 As you can imagine, this was quite the trip down memory lane.
 I've found many games and programs like Recover, Quick ST, Harlekin, K-Graph, That's Write, Cyber Paint, Ani ST, GEMview, Easy Draw, Spectrum 512, loads of CPX modules, etc...
 In fact, the abundant amount of utilities is most appealing!

 A cynic might say, all of which I could have easily found on the internet!!
 But where's the fun in that?
 So come on, what does your cover disk collection look like?
 Do they work?
-Let me know in the comments below...
+Why not let me know in the comments below.

 Grr, I found another 12 disks after taking this photo!!
 (10xSTF / 2xSTR)